PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

    confusing or incomplete, please `raise an issue
    <https://github.com/PlasmaPy/PlasmaPy/issues/new?title=Improve+documentation+for...&labels=Documentation>`_!
-   This really helps PlasmaPy not only by helping us improve the documentation, but also by creating opportunities for new contributors to make their first contribution to the project.
+   This really helps PlasmaPy not only by helping us improve the documentation for all, but also by creating opportunities for new contributors to make their first contribution to the project.

 `PlasmaPy's documentation`_ is hosted by `Read the Docs`_ and is